NixOS/nixpkgs/maintainers/README.md

 The inactivity measure is currently not strictly enforced.
 We would typically look at it if we notice that the author hasn't reacted to package-related notifications for more than 3 months.

+Removing the maintainer happens by making a PR on the package, adding that person as a reviewer, and then waiting a week for a reaction.

 The maintainer is welcome to come back at any time.